jitsi/jitsi-videobridge/doc/tcp.md

 Default: none
 Type: integer between 1 and 65535

-If this property is set, Jitsi Videobridge will announce additional TCP srflx candidates with the given port (one candidate for each host candidate).
+If this property is set, Jitsi Videobridge will use the given port in the candidates that it advertises, but the actual port it listens on will not change.

 ### *org.jitsi.videobridge.NAT_HARVESTER_LOCAL_ADDRESS*